-SCOPE AND METHODOLOGY
+1. SCOPE AND METHODOLOGY

-a.
-The permittee shall test the effluent for toxicity in accordance with the provisions in this section.
+- a. - The permittee shall test the effluent for toxicity in accordance with the provisions in this section.

-APPLICABLE TO FINAL OUTFALL(S): 001
+APPLICABLE TO FINAL OUTFALL(S): 001 & 004

-REPORTED ON DMR AS FINAL OUTFALL: 001
+REPORTED AS FINAL OUTFALL: 001 & 004

-EFFLUENT DILUTION SERIES: 0.5%, 0.7%, 0.9%, 1.2%, and 1.6%

-CRITICAL DILUTION: 1.2%
+CRITICAL DILUTION (%): 100%

+EFFLUENT DILUTION SERIES (%): 32, 42, 56, 75, 100

 COMPOSITE SAMPLE TYPE: Defined at PART I

 TEST SPECIES/METHODS: 40 CFR Part 136

-Daphnia pulex acute static renewal 48-hour definitive toxicity test using EPA 821 R 01 012, or the latest update thereof.
-A minimum of five (5) replicates with eight (8) organisms per replicate must be used in the control and in each effluent dilution of this test.
+Daphnia pulex acute static renewal 48-hour definitive toxicity test using EPA-821-R-02-012, or the latest update thereof.
+A minimum of five (5)

+e.

-Pimephales promelas (Fathead minnow) acute static renewal 48-hour definitive toxicity test using EPA 821 R 02 012, or the latest update thereof.
-A minimum of five (5) replicates with eight (8) organisms per replicate must be used in the control and in each effluent dilution of this test.
+replicates with eight (8) organisms per replicate must be used in the control and in each effluent dilution of this test.

-- b.
-The NOEC (No Observed Lethal Effect Concentration) is herein defined as the greatest effluent dilution at and below which lethality that is statistically different from the control (0% effluent) at the 95% confidence level does not occur.
-Acute test failure is defined as a demonstration of a statistically significant lethal effect at test completion to a test species at or below the critical dilution. - c.
-This permit may be reopened to require whole effluent toxicity limits, chemical specific effluent limits, additional testing, and/or other appropriate actions to address toxicity. - d.
+b.
+The NOEC (No Observed Lethal Effect Concentration) is defined as the greatest effluent dilution at and below which lethality that is statistically different from the control (0% effluent) at the 95% confidence level does not occur.
+Acute test failure is defined as a demonstration of a statistically significant lethal effect at test completion to a test species at or below the critical dilution.

+c.
+This permit may be reopened to require whole effluent toxicity limits, chemical specific effluent limits, additional testing, and/or other appropriate actions to address toxicity.

+Test failure is defined as a demonstration of statistically significant lethal effects to a test species at or below the effluent critical dilution.

 This permit does not establish requirements to automatically increase the WET testing frequency after a test failure, or to begin a toxicity reduction evaluation (TRE) in the event of multiple test failures.
-However, upon failure of any WET test, the permittee must report the test results to EPA, in writing, within 5 business days of notification the test failure.
-EPA will review the test results and determine the appropriate action necessary, if any.
+However, upon failure of any WET test, the permittee must report the test results to NMED, Surface Water Quality Bureau, in writing, within 5 business days of notification the test failure.
+NMED will review the test results and determine the appropriate action necessary, if any.